-The Computer Controlled Air Assist Unit (1) (represented by the dotted lines) directs the compressed air source to the optics protection path and also to the cone or backsweep.
+The control box (1) (represented by the dotted lines) directs the compressed air source to the optics protection path and also to the cone.
 The optics protection path is a direct path from the entry point of the compressed air source (2) to the #2 mirror (3) and #3 mirror (4).
 The air supply for the cone or backsweep comes from either the AIR valve (5) or the GAS valve (6), then travels through a flow control device (7) which adjusts its flow in increments of 25%, 50%, 75% or 100% and finally to the cone or backsweep.
 The flow control device (7) can be adjusted through the printer driver settings.
 The cone path protects the focus lens (8) and provides a downward flow directly into the beam path at the focus point of the laser beam.
 You choose which source (Gas or Air) (5 or 6) to use through the printer drivers' settings.
 If you choose to use a gas to supply the cone, the supply must go through the GAS coupling (9).

 As the diagram indicates, the optics protection path is not regulated nor solenoid valve controlled.
-So when compressed air is flowing to the laser system air will always flow to the optics to reduce contamination.
+So when the ULS computer Controlled Compressed Air Unit is on air will always flow to the optics to reduce contamination.

-When the optional ULS Computer Controlled Compressed Air Unit is in auto mode and you press the "Start" button on the laser system, the Air Assist control box will turn ON the ULS Computer Controlled Compressed Air Unit and will keep the Air supply unit ON until the file completes.
+When the ULS computer Controlled Compressed Air Unit is in auto mode and you press the "Start" button on the laser system, the Air Assist control box will turn ON the ULS computer Controlled Compressed Air Unit and will keep the ULS computer Controlled Compressed Air Unit ON until the file completes.

-The Computer Controlled Air Assist Unit also has built in pressure sensors that will detect insufficient supply pressure and will stop laser processing.
+The control box also has built in pressure sensors that will detect insufficient supply pressure and will stop laser processing.
 An error message, "The air pressure is low or unstable" will appear on the computer monitor, indicating that there is a problem with your supply of air or gas.